Movie Review: Battle of the Sexes (2017)

 How I Helped the Houston Astros Beat the New York Yankees in the 2017 ALCS

 Key play: Bird clipped in the 5th.
-As Omar said, “It's just Bird to me.”
+As The Wire‘s Omar said, “Just Bird to me.”

-Yesterday we had plans to see the Andrew Wyeth exhibit at the Seattle Art Museum with our friends Vinny and LoLo and we stayed until around 5:00 (gametime), and then we went out for drinks and dinner until around 7:30.
-I could've watched then.
-But I didn't.
+Yesterday, Saturday, we had plans to see the Andrew Wyeth exhibit at the Seattle Art Museum with our friends Vinny and LoLo and we stayed until around 5:00 (gametime), and then we went out for drinks and dinner until around 7:30.
+I could‘ve watched then.
+But I didn’t.
 I didn't even go online.
 I left my phone off.
 Like all the way off.
-The day before a friend, who was a Yankees fan, texted me something mid-game, some snide comment, and I didn't want to know, so I turned the whole thing off that night and the next night.
+The day before a friend, who was a Yankees fan, texted me some snide comment mid-game, and I didn't want to know, so I turned the whole thing off that night and the next night.
 I didn't want to jinx it.

 This is partly the result of what happened Tuesday night.
-Patricia and I were on our way to dinner before seeing “Ragtime” at the 5th Avenue Theater (we ususally don't get out this much), and I checked the score on ESPN.com: 4-0, Astros, in the 7th.
+Patricia and I were on our way to dinner before seeing “Ragtime” at the 5th Avenue Theater (full disclosure: it's rare when we get out this much), and beforehand I checked the score on ESPN.com: 4-0, Astros, in the 7th.
 Great!
 They'd be up three games to one with one more to win.
-In the bag.
 But then I saw something on Twitter.
 Something about how someone, Joe Musgrove or someone, was supposed to be the Astros' Andrew Miller and it hadn't happened.
-Then managerial comments like: “If your thought is to bring in X if your first pitcher gives up two runs, you should just begin the inning with X.” I went back to ESPN.com with an awful feeling in my stomach.
+I went back to ESPN.com with an awful feeling in my stomach.
 Yep.
 It was now 4-3 in the bottom of the 8th, one out, and the Yankees had runners on first and third.
 Then it was 4-4 in the bottom of the 8th, one out, and the Yankees had runners on first and third.
 Then it was 6-4, Yankees.
-Then it was over and the series was tied, 2-2, and the Yankees had the momentum.
+Then it was over and the series was tied, 2-2, and the Yankees had momentum.

 All because I'd checked the score on ESPN.com.